Terralego/terra-front/README.md

 ## Configuration

-For development purpose, you can create the following file:
+For development purpose, you should create the following file:

     $ touch .env